ibm-cloud-docs/Cloudant/tutorials/create_database.md

     }
 ]
 ```
-{:codeblock}
+{: codeblock}

 The nature of NoSQL databases,
     such as {{site.data.keyword.cloudant_short_notm}},
     means that simple notions of the first document stored in a database
-    always being the first one returned in a list of results,
+    always being the first document returned in a list of results,
     do not necessarily apply.
 {: tip}